ShyngysM/shyngysm.github.io/index.md

 I'm glad to see you on my website, my name is Shyngys Muratbek and I'm enthusiast of electrical engineering!
 On this simple website you can find all important information about me and my projects.

-My CV and achivements can be downloaded as .zip or .tar
+My CV and achivements can be downloaded as _.zip_ or _.tar_

-I'm although looking for people who like to program and share their experience and knowledge.
+I'm although looking for people who likes to program and share their experience and knowledge.
 Let us collaborate on interesting projects!

 Programing languages I would like to work on: